PerseusArkouda/ChatEvolvedDiscordBot/README.md

 // The Webdis port.
 It should be good as is.
 Required. config.webdis.port = "7379";
 ```
+Setup at least the basic config, save and close
 Type in terminal/cmd (or double click):
 Linux:
 ```